Rank Two Non-Commutative Laurent Phenomenon and Pseudo-Positivity: Maximal Dyck Paths

-In order to establish a recursive structure for $D_m$ we will show that the maximal Dyck paths $D_m$ and $D'_m$ are intimately related. \begin{lemma} For $m\ge1$, the following hold. \begin{enumeratea} \item The maximal Dyck path $D'_{m+1}$ can be obtained from $D_m$ via replacing each horizontal edge, together with the $\ell$ vertical edges which immediately follow it, by $d_1-\ell$ horizontal edges followed by a vertical edge. \item The maximal Dyck path $D_{m+1}$ can be obtained from $D'_m$ via replacing each horizontal edge, together with the $\ell$ vertical edges which immediately follow it, by $d_2-\ell$ horizontal edges followed by a vertical edge. \end{enumeratea} \end{lemma} \begin{proof} We prove (a) as (b) will immediately follow by interchanging the roles of $d_1$ and $d_2$.
+\begin{lemma} For $m\ge1$, the following hold. \begin{enumeratea} \item The maximal Dyck path $D'_{m+1}$ can be obtained from $D_m$ via replacing each horizontal edge, together with the $\ell$ vertical edges which immediately follow it, by $d_1-\ell$ horizontal edges followed by a vertical edge. \item The maximal Dyck path $D_{m+1}$ can be obtained from $D'_m$ via replacing each horizontal edge, together with the $\ell$ vertical edges which immediately follow it, by $d_2-\ell$ horizontal edges followed by a vertical edge. \end{enumeratea} \end{lemma} \begin{proof} We only prove (a) as (b) will immediately follow by interchanging the roles of $d_1$ and $d_2$.
 Let $D'$ denote the lattice path obtained from $D_m$ as in (a).
 It follows from the definition that $D'$ will contain $d_1u_{m,1}-u_{m-1,2}=u_{m+1,2}$ horizontal edges and $u_{m,1}$ vertical edges.
 We need to show that $D'$ does not cross above the main diagonal and that it is maximal with this property.

 Write $v'_1,\ldots,v'_{u_{m,1}}$ for the vertical edges of $D'$ and for $1\le r\le u_{m,1}$ suppose $v'_r$ is immediately preceded by exactly $\ell_r$ horizontal edges of the same height.
 Suppose there exists $t$ so that $v'_t$ passes above the main diagonal, this is equivalent to the inequality $\frac{t}{\sum\limits_{r=1}^t\ell_r}>\frac{u_{m,1}}{u_{m+1,2}}$.
 Using the equality $u_{m+1,2}=d_1u_{m,1}-u_{m-1,2}$, this may be rewritten as